aileenchavarria/COSW30Project/README.md

 Description: The footer used throughout the website.
 Will likely add redirections to 'Keen's' other social media profiles.

-5. Title: Sign Up Form
+5. Title: Form (*)

 Filename: form.css

 Users: Members

-Description: The form used to create an account.
+Description: Didn't have code on it, will probably delete once I ensure it wasn't important.

 6. Title: Header